-At diagnosis MS was subject I joked about at dinner parties and was otherwise ignored.
+At diagnosis MS was a subject I joked about at dinner parties and was otherwise ignored.
 In about 2000 I began to notice little irreversible changes in my body, for example when walking over rough ground my left leg started to drag .
 By now I had secondary progressive multiple sclerosis.
 Since 1999 the MS has changed me from someone who was reasonably fit, I could do a 16 mile dog walk into someone who cannot walk more than a few yards unaided.

 I enrolled for the MS SMART in December 2015 and I will complete it in November 2017.
-It is a 2 year drug trial to investigate repurposing an existing drug to reduce neuro degeneration.
+It was a 2 year drug trial to investigate repurposing an existing drug to reduce neuro degeneration.
 Hopefully the results will be published in the autumn of 2018.
 It is a long slow process.